How to administer Azure Cache for Redis

 Will I lose data from my cache if I do a reboot?

-If you reboot both the Master and Slave nodes, all data in the cache (or in that shard if you are using a premium cache with clustering enabled) may be lost, but this is not guaranteed either.
+If you reboot both the Master and Replica nodes, all data in the cache (or in that shard if you are using a premium cache with clustering enabled) may be lost, but this is not guaranteed either.
 If you have configured data persistence, the most recent backup will be restored when the cache comes back online, but any cache writes that have occurred after the backup was made are lost.

 If you reboot just one of the nodes, data is not typically lost, but it still may be.
-For example if the master node is rebooted and a cache write is in progress, the data from the cache write is lost.
+For example if the primary node is rebooted and a cache write is in progress, the data from the cache write is lost.
 Another scenario for data loss would be if you reboot one node and the other node happens to go down due to a failure at the same time.
 For more information about possible causes for data loss, see What happened to my data in Redis?

 Can I reboot my cache using PowerShell, CLI, or other management tools?